-How you can get out of “review required”
+How I can get out of “Review Required”

 When applicants find out that their file has been flagged with a “review required” tag, we recommend that they proactively address the issue, rather than waiting for IRCC to get back to them.

 The information you send will differ depending upon which category of assessment the review requirement has been placed.
 For example, where proof of funds is in issue, applicants should provide new statements from their banks, preferably with enough extra cash in the account to absorb any further currency fluctuations.

 Below I discuss some of the steps you can take to address a “review required” problem, as well as how the writ of mandamus can help you get your application moving.
 A writ of mandamus is a Federal Court decision on an immigration application it has been pending for an unreasonable amount of time.

 In this unique form of judicial review, the Federal Court is asked to direct IRCC to issue a decision on a particular case.
 We specialize in mandamus proceedings: most of our clients see a decision being issued within 60 days of proceedings being commenced, with many of our mandamus clients being “review required” files.

 Unfortunately, IRCC’s chronic lack of transparency and accountability makes it virtually impossible to get more information about the precise details a visa officer requires to clear a “review required” hold, or to confirm receipt of further documentation.
 But in our experience, here are the top three reasons files get stuck.